rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationAzure.md

 - The oauthconsentkickoff subcommand takes no arguments.
 - Returns AzureOauthConsentKickoffReply.
-### persistexocomputeappcreds
-Persists the Exocompute Azure App Credentials.

-- There is a single argument of type PersistExocomputeAzureAppCredsInput.
-- Returns System.String.
-### rekeyarchivallocationmasterkeywithkeyvaultkey
-Re-keys archival location's master key with an Azure Key Vault key.

-- There is a single argument of type RekeyArchivalLocationMasterKeyWithAzureKeyVaultKeyInput.
-- Returns RekeyArchivalLocationReply.
-### restoreadobjectswithpassword
-Restores the Azure AD directory.

-- There is a single argument of type RestoreAzureAdObjectsWithPasswordInput.
-- Returns list of CreateOnDemandJobReplys.
 ### restoreadobjectswithpasswords
 Restores the Azure AD directory with multiple passwords.